 Myth: Only Political Officers become Ambassadors.

-Reality: There are representatives from all generalist career tracks in the ambassadorial ranks.
+Reality: While some Political Officers do make it to the top, there are representatives from all generalist career tracks in the ambassadorial ranks.

 As you learn new skills and enjoy outstanding benefits, you’ll communicate with foreign governments to seek support for shared goals, including votes in multilateral fora, in addition to:

 Experts in cross-cultural relations and communications who build public awareness and promote U.S. interests abroad.